bryntum/support/README.md

 # Bryntum support repo
 An issues-only repository for the Bryntum suite of JavaScript components.
-Please report any bugs or ideas on feature requests under [issues](https://github.com/bryntum/support/issues)
+Please report any bugs or ideas on feature requests under [issues](https://github.com/bryntum/support/issues).
+For technical support, please join our [support forum](https://bryntum.com/forum).

 * <a href="http://bryntum.com/products/grid">Grid</a>